lovey21/deliveroo/README.md

 # deliveroo
-Deliveroo CodeAssignment  Test
+Deliveroo CodeAssignment
+Test

+The Main.java class executes the cronExpressionParser.parse() method which takes input the cron expression entered through java args

 Supported features:

-Cron Expressions must consist of five "parts" followed by a command.

-Standard format includes five time fields (minute, hour, day of month, month, and day of week) plus a command.
+Valid Cron Expressions must consist of five time fields (minute, hour, day of month, month, and day of week) followed by a command.

-Following special characters can be included along with fixed value.
+Following special characters can be included along with the fixed value.
 1) asterisk (*)
 2) basic slashes, for some time interval x (e.g. `*/15)
 3) basic commas (e.g. 1,2)
 4) hyphens (e.g. 1-7)

-Features not supported
+Following Features are not supported

 1) words in place of
     MINUTE,